 1.3.
-Few nuclear explosions pinpointed on specific military targets This scenario has been contemplated relatively recently, mainly in the context of envisaged attempts to destroy underground bunkers containing installations considered of crucial strategic relevance, such as those producing materials essential for eventual or ongoing nuclear-weapon proliferation: for instance, centrifuges enriching uranium -- say, in Iran -- or nuclear reactors producing plutonium -- say, in North Korea.
+Few pinpointed nuclear explosions to destroy specific military targets

+This scenario has been often discussed relatively recently, mainly in the context of envisaged attempts to destroy underground bunkers containing installations considered of crucial strategic relevance, such as those producing materials essential for eventual or ongoing nuclear-weapon proliferation: for instance, centrifuges enriching uranium -- say, in Iran -- or nuclear reactors producing plutonium -- say, in North Korea (before the nuclear reactor there was finally dismantled -hopefully, but not yet certainly, for good).
 The effectiveness of such actions is moot, as well as the illusion that they might be achieved with relatively minor "collateral damage".
-It is moreover -hopefully -- widely understood that any military employment of nuclear weapons -breaking a taboo that prevailed for over six decades (Hiroshima and Nagasaki, August 6 and 9, 1945, were the only instances of the use of nuclear weapons "in anger") -- would represent a major blunder, certainly with very bad repercussions -for instance in terms of nuclear-weapon proliferation.
+It is moreover hopefully - widely understood that any military employment of nuclear weapons - breaking a taboo that prevailed for over six decades (Hiroshima and Nagasaki, August 6 and 9, 1945, were the only instances of the use of nuclear weapons "in anger") - would represent a major blunder, certainly with very bad repercussions - for instance in terms of nuclear-weapon proliferation.
 Fortunately it appears that the possibility of undertaking such initiatives is somewhat less talked about now than it was in the recent past.
 In any case it is useful to remind any decision-maker contemplating the responsibility of ordering such actions that whoever were to do so would be considered a "war criminal" in terms of international law as currently interpreted by the International Court of Justice: a judgement likely to affect the rest of the life of that person, and likely to go down in history.